mattytrentini/micropython_workshop/pages/setup.rst

     print("Hello world!")

-If you see "Hello world!" displayed in the next line, then congratulations, you got it working.
+If you see "Hello world!" displayed in the next line, then congratulations!
+You got it working.

-Note that your computer sleeping / closing your laptop lid may cause the connection to the Wemos D1 Mini to close - if your terminal appears to not be responding, ensure that the communications port is still open, and reopen it if not!
+Note that your computer sleeping / closing your laptop lid may cause the connection to the Wemos D1 Mini to terminate - if your terminal appears to be unresponsive, ensure that the communication port is still open, and reopen it if not!